Crayford TR7 Tracer

 Crayford sought to produce a more practical version of the TR7…

 Oddly enough, the same fate befell the Tracer.
-The job had been commissioned by BL dealers Page Ltd (hence the logo on the side of the car), and the car would have competed with the likes of the Reliant Scimitar and Lancia HPE, had it ever entered production.
-However, the project folded after only a handful of prototypes had been completed, and it is thought that just one example survives today.
+The job had been commissioned by BL dealers Page Ltd (hence the logo on the side of the car) and, had it ever entered production, the car would have competed with the likes of the Reliant Scimitar and Lancia HPE.
+However, the project folded after only a handful of prototypes had been completed and it is thought that just one example survives today.